Tales Of Halloween (2015) Review

-The film that closed the 2015 London FrightFest Film Festival and now available to rent or buy as a digital download, “Tales Of Halloween” is scarily good time.
-A playfully macabre anthology, it offers us ten subtly interwoven tales which take place over the course of one Halloween night in a nondescript suburban American town.
+The film that closed the 2015 London FrightFest Film Festival, “Tales Of Halloween” is a scarily good time.
+A playfully macabre anthology, it offers us ten subtly interwoven tales that take place over the course of one Halloween night in a nondescript suburban American town.

 If you prefer your horror visceral, dark and nasty then this might seem a little lightweight for you but if you’re looking for spooky good fun with some gruesomely ironic twists then this collection is well worth your time.
 It’s horror fit for a camp fire scare (provided you’re cool with copious amounts of blood and swearing around your camp fire that is), set in a deceptively cosy world where old black and white horror movies play on every TV in the background.
 Brimming with sinister imagination and demonic invention, splatter’s what matters in this cheerfully gory fight fest.